stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must allow endpoints to control the amount of information exposed to middleboxes, with the default being the minimum necessary for correct functioning.

+## Security Semantics

+The use of SPUD must not change the security semantics of the overlying protocol.
+If the overlying protocol encrypts its payload, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
+While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD MUST NOT itself be used to negotiate the means to lift the prohibition.

 # Non-Functional Requirements

 The following requirements detail the constraints on how the SPUD facility must meet its functional requirements.